alabut/alabut.github.io/writing/myprinciples.md

 It's a particularly important skill for designers to be able to think for themselves because they're usually outnumbered by other roles, often by vast amounts.
 It's not uncommon for teams to have ratios as high as one designer per twenty developers, plus an assortment of PM's, stakeholders, marketers, and others.

-The stakes are high - a designer's work sets the bar for expected product quality for everyone else.
+The stakes are high - the quality of a designer's work sets the bar for everyone else.

 Good design work has an ineffable aspect that sets the tone and injects enthusiasm across all levels of a team.
 People want to bring good work to life when they're excited about the final product.

 Creating work of a high caliber takes a little bit of solitude, a bit of space where independent critical thinking skills can thrive.
 Otherwise, you're purely reactive and so busy putting out various fires that standards drop just to keep up.
 Quantity wins over quality and the final product suffers.